2025 Prize for Graduate Student Essay

 on East German Cinema

-This annual prize, created in commemoration of the 75th anniversary of the founding of the DEFA Film Studios in 2021, is awarded for the best graduate student paper on East German cinema.
+This annual prize, created in commemoration of the 75th anniversary of the founding of the DEFA Film Studios in 2021, is awarded for the best graduate student essay on East German cinema.

-The prize is accompanied by a cash award of $500 from the Founder’s Fund for Student Researchers—established in honor of the DEFA Film Library’s founding director, UMass Professor Emeritus Barton Byg—to help support research into East German cinema.
+The prize is accompanied by a cash award of $500 from the Founder’s Fund for Student Researchers—established in honor of the DEFA Film Library’s Founding Director, UMass Professor Emeritus Barton Byg—to help support research on East German cinema.

 Submissions & Format: